 The reason should be obvious: three dozen whole eggs is 2700 calories (more if you use extra large or jumbo eggs).
 I was at nearly maintenance calories from the eggs alone, and eggs weren’t the only thing I was eating.
 (There was lots of steak too).

-Gironda, like many other low carb gurus, did not place any restrictions on calories, only on foods.
-Gironda was called a genius, years ahead of his time, but this was one flaw in his program.
+Gironda, like many other low carb gurus, did not place any restrictions on calories, only on foods (carb restriction).
+Some people called Gironda a genius, years ahead of his time, but this was one flaw in his program.
 Even on low carb diets, you STILL need a caloric deficit to lose body fat.

 After this daring eggsperiment, my approach changed and I went back to more “normal” quantities of eggs and I started removing some of the yolks to keep me more easily within my caloric deficit without losing the high quality protein.
 But I never cut all the yolks because of their nutritional value, and yes it is true, you do need to keep some fat in your diet.

 To this day, I still keep one or two yolks in my omelets and scrambles.
-Sometimes more, as long as it fits in my calorie budget and I hit my macro targets, but I also use egg whites when I want to boost protein and keep the calories down.
+Sometimes more, as long as it fits in my calorie budget and I hit my macro targets, but I also use egg whites when I want to boost protein while keeping the calories down.